SpellcraftAI/cli/packages/upg/README.md

 When you have a program loaded, either by creating a new one or using `upg load
 <file>`, you can edit it by describing the changes that need to be made.

+## Explain

+When you have a program loaded, you can ask UPG to explain it using the **Explain** command.
+We attempt to generate the most useful, detailed explanation possible.

 ## Example: Terminal

 By default, the language is set to an OS-specific shell: `zsh` for Mac, `bash`